 What is Short Term Health Insurance?

 Short term health insurance in Washington is a little different than most of the rest of the country.
-By federal law, short term insurance can last up to 36 months.
+Under federal law, short term insurance can last up to 36 months.
 Laws in Washington are more strict.
-Short term health insurance:
+Therefore, your short term health insurance policy:

 - Must not exceed 90 days